osidenate/sla-web/README.md

 ![SLA Monitor Diagram](http://websocks.net/img/sla-monitor-diagram.png)

 #### SLA Web Client Overview
 The SLA Web Client is used to view real-time data concerning the SLA Monitor.
 This project can be ran as a stand-alone webapp or it's live-monitor component can be consumed by a client app using bower.
+If you want to link this to your own `sla-monitor`, then you should fork this project and setup `sla-monitor` first.

 #### Setting up the SLA Web Client for Development
 Install the npm dependencies: